What Is Visa Quota in Dubai? Rules and Key Considerations (2026)

 • The Space Rule: Historically, the quota was strictly 1 visa per 80 to 100 square feet of office space.
 In 2026, while MOHRE assessments are more holistic, having a registered Ejari (tenancy contract) for a physical office remains the baseline for increasing your limit.

-• Flexibility: Mainland companies often have more room to grow, provided they can prove "work volume" and possess the square footage to house their team.
+• Flexibility: Mainland companies often have more room to grow, provided they can prove work volume and possess the square footage to house their team.

 Free Zones